English Learners

 Elementary Program

-Our elementary EL program creates a strong academic environment that allows students to become proficient in English.
+Our elementary ML program creates a strong academic environment that allows students to become proficient in English.
 This is achieved by a variety of pull-out, push-in, co-teaching, and/or content classroom support that best meets an individual student's needs.

 - Helping students develop proficiency all four language skills - reading, writing, speaking, and listening - interdependently, but at different rates and in different ways.